-Micro Influencer: Marketing to Boomers
+Micro-Influencer: Marketing to Generation Jones & Boomers

-The majority of my site visitors (over 60%) are age 35 and up, 75% female and dominantly US based.
-With this link you can see my current stats from GA and take a look at an overview depending on the dates you input.
+The majority of my site visitors (over 60%) are age 35 and up, 75% female and dominantly US-based.
+With this link, you can see my current stats from GA and take a look at an overview depending on the dates you input.

 We are not stuck at home watching TV we are actively engaged in our communities and the rest of the world.
-We boomers travel because we want to experience other cultures, different foods, see historic sites and all the things we saw on television growing up.
+We travel because we want to experience other cultures, and different foods, see historic sites and all the things we saw on television growing up.
 We are active, we have money and we want to experience the world through the lens of experience.
 We are the product of music from the Beatles to the Sex Pistols.
 We have purple hair, dress accordingly to our own personal style and don’t fit into any traditional “old people” moulds.
 WE are not our parents and we won’t exist as our parents did – we want more.

 Hubs and I have travelled for the past 4 years.
 Initially planning on taking early retirement we moved to Mexico to a little fishing village called Chelem.
 We spent a year there and did some pet sitting and house sitting and learned more about this intriguing way to travel.
-We applied for some house sitting jobs as we knew we could not afford to travel through Europe on our limited budget.
+We applied for some house-sitting jobs as we knew we could not afford to travel through Europe on our limited budget.
 This started us on a whole new adventure.

 In my previous life, I specialised in helping new and creative entrepreneurs to build their businesses.
-I acted as a mentor and adviser to mainly food, hospitality, tourism and creative based operations helping create new and exciting locally based businesses.
-From there I began to work with not for profit groups helping them to generate new revenue streams.
-I have worked with artists, creators, makers, restauranteurs, caterers, Chefs, writers, hotels, travellers and entrepreneurs dreaming of creating sustainable social enterprises.
+I acted as a mentor and adviser to mainly food, hospitality, tourism and creative-based operations helping create new and exciting locally-based businesses.
+From there I began to work with not-for-profit groups helping them to generate new revenue streams.
+I have worked with artists, creators, makers, restauranteurs, caterers, chefs, writers, hotels, travellers and entrepreneurs dreaming of creating sustainable social enterprises.

-My audience, much like myself, are young boomers, early retirees, empty nesters, GenX or those adopting a minimalist lifestyle.
+My audience, much like myself, are generation Jones, young boomers, early retirees, empty nesters, GenX or those adopting a minimalist lifestyle.
 We are seeking new adventures and spending money on experiences, great food and the occasional splurge.
 XYUandBEYOND appeals to the boomer traveller who may not be able to afford luxury all the time but are looking for moments of beauty, new places to explore, new foods to try and be able to look back on their journey with a sense of accomplishment.